Get insider access

 5. Best Mid-Range Open-Back Studio Headphones

 Are you looking for something more affordable?
 Take a look at the HiFiMan Edition XS.
 These use planar magnetic drivers to help them create an immersive, open, and natural-seeming soundstage well-suited for mixing and mastering.
 Still, their performance is similar to HiFiMan's pricier models if you want more affordable planar magnetics.
-They have a neutral sound profile that makes them well-suited for various genres.
-They lack some low-bass, like all open-back headphones, but the rest of the range is well-balanced, so your audio has punch.
+They have a generally well-balanced sound profile that makes them well-suited for various genres.
+They lack some low-bass, like all open-back headphones, but a small boost in the high-bass ensures basslines still feel warm and enveloping.
 Voices and instruments sound clear, detailed, and bright.

 Their build quality suffers due to their plastic-heavy construction and flimsy hinges.
 If you're looking for a pair of open-back cans that feel more durable and feature premium materials, it's worth looking at the Audeze MM-100.
 These headphones also feature planar magnetic drivers, creating an open and spacious soundstage.
 However, their sound profile isn't quite as balanced as the HiFiMan, as their treble range is recessed.
 This can be an advantage if you plan to use them for long mix sessions, as your ears won't become as fatigued over time.